Jr. & Open for all

 • The RACE CLOCK/RUN TIME will reset to zero on every restart.
 The COMPETITION CLOCK (maximum access time) will keep running during all restarts.

-• Only 3 restarts are allowed for each round.
-A robot must restart if bot does not start after pressing the Start Button for 30 Second, bot is touched by a human without the consent of the referee, bot moves out of the arena or the referee orders to restart.
+• A robot must restart if bot does not start after pressing the Start Button for 30 Seconds, the bot is touched by a human without the consent of the referee, the bot moves out of the arena or the referee orders it to restart.

 Prize Bifurcation: